Canada Day

 Canada Play kids' zone

-Canada Day kicks off with our brand-new Canada Play kids' zone, where families play the Canadian way.
+Canada Day kicks off with our Canada Play kids' zone, where families play the Canadian way.
 Visit the St. Louis - Kitchener Main Campus across from City Hall from noon to 7 p.m. to open the celebration with a full day of free family fun.
 Kids of all ages - including kids at heart - will get to enjoy:

 • rides